 - Visit the mountaintop monastery of Sacra di San Michele

-Day 1: Arrive in Milan, Transfer to Portofino
+Day 1: Arrive in Milan, Private Transfer to Portofino

 Welcome to Italy!
 Arrive at Milan Malpensa Airport, then transfer to the town of Portofino, in the heart of the Italian Riviera.
 Portofino, one of the many small fishing villages that lie along the Ligurian Sea, is a sight to behold, with colorfully painted houses tumbling down to a historic fishing port.